 - 2.1 The Open University aims to encourage you as a student to develop academic integrity by teaching you about good academic practice.
 This will be done as part of the modules you study, and your tutor will also support your skills development in this area.
 You can also access information about this from the Academic Conduct pages on StudentHome which contains more guidance and links to resources containing advice on how to develop good academic practices and avoid academic misconduct. - 2.2 Demonstrating good academic practice ensures that anyone who reads your work can easily identify your own thoughts and ideas on a subject and can distinguish these from the thoughts and ideas of others. - 2.3 Academic integrity is an all-encompassing term.
 In this context, The Open University uses it to define the good academic practice you use to demonstrate your learning within your subject or programme of study, and how you put this learning into practice through your assessed work.
 It allows others to assess fairly the extent of your learning progression and encourages everyone to respect and acknowledge the work of others. - 2.4 When submitting assessed work, you should ensure that this is original work written in your own words.
 Work submitted for assessment should not be copied from another source or produced by another person or automated software tool or programme or should not be altered by another person or by using an automated software tool. - 2.5 You may use another individual or automated tool to proofread your work and highlight errors.
-This may include: - identifying errors in spelling, punctuation, typographical mistakes or poor grammar and suggesting alternatives;
+This may include:

-Version number: 1.1 Approved by: Student Experience Committee Approved by.
-Student Experience Committee Effective from: July 2024 Date for review: July 2025
+Version number: 1.1 Approved by: Student Experience Committee Effective from: July 2024 Date for review: July 2025